Check out these Fourth of July freebies, deals, and specials

 Due to constantly-updating COVID-19 regulations, be sure to call ahead to make sure these places are open and the deals are still being offered.
 If you are planning to head to a restaurant, due to limited capacity, you may want to make a reservation, especially for larger parties.>>>

-7-Eleven: Celebrate throughout July with a free medium Slurpee, 49 cent any size drink, $1 hot dogs, and a $1 any size Slurpee by signing up for the 7REWARDS card
+7-Eleven: Celebrate throughout July with a free medium Slurpee, 49 cent Big Gulp drinks, $1 hot dogs, and a $1 any size Slurpee by signing up for the 7REWARDS card

 American Eagle: Everything is up to 60% off